Origin of the Gupta dynasty: Other theories

-Prayaga (modern Allahabad) has also been proposed as the original headquarters of the Guptas, as Samudragupta's Allahabad Pillar inscription is the dynasty's earliest extant information.
-However, archaeological evidence proves that Bhita, which is located less than 20 km from Prayaga, was under the control of the Magha dynasty.
-Therefore, it is likely that the Guptas conquered Prayaga at a later time.

 Ancestry

 The Pune and Riddhapur inscriptions of the Gupta princess Prabhavati-gupta, the daughter of Chandragupta II, state that she belonged to the Dharana gotra (clan).
 Her husband Rudrasena II belonged to the Vishnu-vriddha gotra, as attested by the Chamak copper plates of his son Pravarasena II.
 Therefore, it is likely that Dharana was the name of her paternal gotra, that is, the gotra of the Gupta family.

 The Dharana gotra has been interpreted in various ways: